loonaticx/panda3d-egg-bible/docs/home/reference/tools/txa_attribs.rst

     generic

-Specifies that any image format requested by an egg file that requests a particular bitdepth should be replaced by its generic equivalent, e.g. ``rgba8`` should become ``rgba``.
+Specifies that any image format requested by an egg file that requests a particular bit depth should be replaced by its generic equivalent, e.g. ``rgba8`` should become ``rgba``.

 .. code-block:: console